 One of the major upgrades in the Wrangler’s history is a two-speed transfer case with full-time four-wheel drive and a 2.72:1 low-range gear ratio.
 Rubicon models get Rock-Trac 4×4 system with a “4LO” ratio of 4:1 and Tru-Lock electric front- and rear-axle lockers.

-A 3.0-liter EcoDiesel V6 and all-new 2.0-liter turbocharged inline 4-cylinder engines join the Wrangler lineup, while the 3.6-liter Pentastar V6 engine is upgraded for 2018.
+A 3.0-litre EcoDiesel V6 and a new 2.0-litre turbocharged inline 4-cylinder engines join the Wrangler lineup, while the 3.6-litre Pentastar V6 engine is upgraded for 2018.
 Depending on the engine, there is a 6-speed manual or an 8-speed automatic transmission.

 Overall, the new Wrangler range promises better fuel efficiency.